Forager and course leader, Sarah Watson

 - Emergency First Aid at Work

-- Food hygiene rating of 5
+- Last food hygiene rating: 5

-- Food Safety Level 2 qualification
+- Food Safety Level 2 qualification+

 - Public and products liability insurance